google/badwolf/docs/command_line_tool.md

 2. _Random graph generator_: Given a number of nodes in a graph, this generator creates triples by picking two arbitrary nodes and creating a triple that relates them together.
-The sampling of the nodes pair is done without replacement.
+The sampling of the pair of nodes is done without replacement.

 These two generators create graphs with very different structural properties.